masoudfaizi/website-crawler/backend/README.md

 - **Rate limiting** to prevent abuse of the API
 - **Pagination** for large datasets
 - **Database indexes** on frequently queried fields

-Future improvements could include caching common results and implementing a more sophisticated crawler that respects robots.txt.